William Weer: Biography

 By 1862 the 4th Kansas Infantry had never been completed and the existing soldiers were merged with those of the 3rd Kansas Infantry and 5th Kansas Infantry to form the 10th Kansas Infantry.
-The 10th Kansas was mustered into service on April 3, 1862 with William F. Cloud (from the 2nd Kansas Cavalry) as colonel; Weer was ordered to take command of the regiment on June 1, 1862.
+The 10th Kansas was mustered into service on April 3, 1862, with William F. Cloud (from the 2nd Kansas Cavalry) as colonel; Weer was ordered to take command of the regiment on June 1, 1862.
 His regiment was attached to the Department of Kansas and as ranking officer he assumed command of that department's 2nd Brigade.
 He led his brigade at the First Battle of Newtonia under the overall command of (now brigadier general) Frederick Salomon.
 In October 1862 Weer assumed command of the 2nd Brigade in Blunt's 1st Division of the Army of the Frontier.
 He commanded this brigade at the battles of Old Fort Wayne, Cane Hill and Prairie Grove.
 In Blunt's official report on the action at Prairie Grove he praised Weer for behaving with 'gallantry, leading men into the thickest of the fight'.
 Shortly after the battle, Blunt left Weer in command of the 1st Division, which he commanded for a short while into 1863.

 Weer's main accomplishment was to recruit pro-Union Indians into military service, once this was approved by President Lincoln.
 He formed the Indian Home Guard into two regiments.
 The 1st Regiment, commanded by Colonel Robert Furnas, contained Creek and Seminole warriors, most of whom had fought under Chief Opothleyahola on the fight to Kansas in 1861.
 The 2nd Regiment, led by Colonel John Ritchie, contained an assortment of tribesmen, including Cherokees, Caddos, Delawares, Kaws, Kickapoos, Osages, Quapaws and Shawnees.

-Weer's drinking again caused his removed from field command and in 1863 he was assigned to a desk job as assistant adjutant general in St. Louis, Missouri.
+Weer's drinking again caused his removal from his field command and in 1863 he was assigned to a desk job as assistant adjutant general in St. Louis, Missouri.
 He served that post for a short time before he and his regiment were assigned to prison duty at Alton, Illinois.
 Weer and the 10th Kansas Volunteer Infantry took charge of Alton Prison and remained there for the rest of the Civil War.
-On April 8, 1864 Weer was arrested for misappropriation of prisoner funds, drunkenness and neglect of duty.
+On April 8, 1864, Weer was arrested for misappropriation of prisoner funds, drunkenness and neglect of duty.
 He was convicted following a court martial and cashiered from the army on August 20, 1864.
 He briefly returned to military duty during Price's Missouri Raid as colonel of a Kansas militia regiment in 1864.